 For the pilot, IBIS Power is working together with Diamond Developers.
-The Dubai partner is the building owner and planner of 500 residential villas in The Sustainable City, situated 35 kilometres from Dubai.
+The Dubai partner is the building owner and planner of 500 residential villas in The Sustainable City, situated in Dubai.
 Both parties intend to install more units on other existing and new buildings in the newly constructed neighbourhood which is still expanding.

 Stabilising power supply